You’ve done the hard part. You organized your event and people have registered to attend. Well done!

 This subject lines highlighted the value of this course which was creating content that drives lead generation.

-You could add the date of the event as well so people would think they don't want to miss out and want to take action.
+You could add the date of the event as well, so people who don't want to miss out are compelled to take action.

 Do you organize event series?
-This method is perfect for you then.
-When a new date is coming up you can send reminder emails for events to people who are interested.
+Then this method is perfect for you.
+When a new date is coming up, you can send event reminder emails to people who are interested.

-This subject line used active voice which encouraged participants to join the next class.
-It also included the day when the class happened which created a sense of urgency.
+This subject line used the active voice, which encouraged participants to join the next class.
+It also included the day when the class happened, which created a sense of urgency.

 This meeting reminder email sample is straight to the point.
-Reading the subject line you know what the meeting was about and when it would begin.
+Reading the subject line, you know what the meeting is about and when it will begin.

 Again, this subject line included the name of the event and the date.

 In this case, participants were reminded to bring or download their tickets.
-They could also access contact information and Google Maps, and add the event to the calendar easily.
+They could also access contact information and Google Maps, and the could add the event to the calendar easily.

-Here we are, we just witnessed how seamless experience could be provided.
+Here we are, we just witnessed how a seamless experience could be provided.

 You don't have to be an email design or coding genius to create compelling event reminder emails.

 We build Chamaileon to help you create responsive email templates with ease.
 Bad news: the software is still under development.
-Good news: you can get early access to it, once we launch.
+Good news: you can get early access to it.